Monster Extra Strength Reviews

 Have you ever put something in your mouth that fizzes?
 Fizz candies, soda pop candies?
 Alka Seltzer?
 Oh you did?
 You know you’re supposed to dissolve the Alka Selzter first, right?
 Well anywho, this is all I have to equate the Monster Nitrous experience to.
 It’s a very open, airy, and expansive carbonated beverage effect that you just have to try for yourself.

 Once you get past the bubbly, it’s evident that Monster went back to the drawing board.
 All evidence of the basic Monster taste has been dissolved away by the carbonated and nitrogenated water, and what’s left is a delicious citrus taste with a berry hint.
 It’s a winner!

 Unscrew the cap from the sweet new can and within lies a 200% DV of Vitamins B2, 3, 6, and 12 along with 2,000mg of Taurine.
 Caffeine?
-Rudely buried alongside guarana in what’s known as a bullshi.. err proprietary blend.
-Monster, grow up and disclose the content already, you’re above this.
+Buried alongside guarana in a proprietary blend.

 Leading the ingredients list is “carbonated and nitrogenated water”.
 The word nitrogenated tells us nothing about how many nitrogen and oxygen molecules we’re dealing with in the bond, which is everything considering their claims.

 If Monster normally gets you moving, so will Monster Nitrous.
 To my disappointment, don’t expect much more than that.
 In the one time I had this drink, I noticed no difference in effect from a 16oz can.
 Oh, FYI the Nitrous can holds 12 ounces.

 Extra Strength (Nitrous) energy drinks deliver a stellar experience that will place them in a Top 20 list of almost every energy drink consumer.
 I just wish we had more information about how legit their claims of nitrous oxide injection are.